coatless-quarto/r-shinylive-demo/README.md

 <https://coatless-quarto.github.io/r-shinylive-demo/>

-# Using r-shinylive for Static Shiny Apps in Quarto Documents
+# Using r-shinylive for Serverless Shiny Apps in Quarto Documents

 Are you interested in creating your own Quarto document with embedded static Shiny apps?
 This tutorial will guide you through the process of using the `r-shinylive` R package to achieve just that.
 Let's get started!